the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-one/index.md

 ### Exercises:

+* From the previous section's exercises, where you came up with variables about yourself, calculate your age based on today's year and your `yearBirth`.
+* Question: In one of the previous examples, we calculated `yearsAsDeveloper` based on `yearGraduation` and `yearBirth`.
+What's a simpler way to calculate `yearsAsDeveloper` from the variables in this examples?
+  * Answer: The simpler and more straightforward way would be `const ageGraduation = today - yearGraduation;`.
 * Read more about [operators in JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators).
   * Use all artihmetic operators including the `%` and the `**` operators.
   * Use the increment and decrement operators.